CLAS-205/wi25-site/docs/textbook/unit1/project1-naming/index.md

 8. Apatosaurus - deceptive lizard
 9. Ceratosaurus - horned lizard

-Based on these, write down what each of the following bases mean.
+Based on these definitions, write down what each of the following bases mean.

 <ol type="A">
  <li>apato-</li>